Quickstart¶

 Note

-These package lists also work for Ubuntu on the Windows Subsystem for Linux
+These package lists also work for Ubuntu on the Windows Subsystem for Linux.
+However, X11 integration is not supported natively with Windows 10.

 Running your very first simulation¶